 Still want a little extra help?

 Our online life purpose application, Navigate, has helped hundreds of students figure out what they want to do with their lives.
-Especially if you’re still in high school, this program (included in our dual credit course bundle) will provide you with the extra clarity you need to make a your college decision with confidence.
+Especially if you’re still in high school, this program (included in our Foundations course bundle) will provide you with the extra clarity you need to make your college decision with confidence.

 A former student counselor and Unbound student, Abigail is passionate about empowering others to achieve their goals.
 When she’s not dreaming with her friends, you can find her reading or singing Broadway songs.
 Loudly.Read more by Abigail